 Something I scribbled on a post-it note some days ago: “Everything that happens to us is serendipitous.
 It just takes practice, and maybe a bit of confabulation, to discover and harness it.”
 So there’s that.

 From another day, another scribble: “You know you’re high when you try to light your pipe with a nail clipper…and it works.”

 September 26, 2017

 Words don’t come.
 Mind cluttered with choices, so no place to settle.
 Hands do my translations now, the left a calloused tiller of soil, the right another kind of expert: a sprightly dabbler in patterns and rhythms.
 I don’t know how either of them do their jobs, and in fact I try not to know.
 My hands work best unsupervised.
 I merely turn them loose, then frown or nod at the choices they make.
 Luckily, we share the same ear, so mind and hands always agree.
-And through this everyday practice, this playful trial and error, this harnessing of serendipity, the guitarist (all three of us!) makes progress.
+And through this everyday practice, this playful trial and error, this harnessing of serendipity, the guitarist (all of me combined) makes progress.
 It’s a game of letting go, a trick of trusting a bodily intelligence my mind can only squint at, and I find myself loving it more, I suppose, than would make sense to most people.

 When making lists, I once wrote “He.” and “Ha.”–